SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 ### Restricting permission on email messages

 Information Rights Management (IRM) helps users prevent sensitive email messages and other Office content, such as documents and worksheets, from being forwarded, edited, or copied by unauthorized people.
 In Outlook 2016, users can use IRM to mark email messages with "Do not forward," which automatically restricts permission for recipients to forward, print, or copy the message.
 In addition, you can define customized IRM permission policies in Office for your organization's needs and can deploy the new permission policies for users to use with email messages or other Office documents.
-For more information, see [Plan for Information Rights Management in Office 2013](http://technet.microsoft.com/library/92a8dc04-47c7-4946-83ee-4c0ecaff440a.aspx).
+For more information, see [Protect sensitive messages and documents by using Information Rights Management (IRM) in Office 2016](https://docs.microsoft.com/DeployOffice/security/protect-sensitive-messages-and-documents-by-using-irm-in-office).

 ### Outlook 2016 and email protocols and servers